 In my case, it’s a strip box with another speedlight.
-But reflector work as well.
+But a reflector works as well.

-In my case, the additional strip-box is mostly useful to make a plant look not like a flat silhouette, but like a normal object.
+In my case, the additional strip-box was useful to make a plant look not like a flat silhouette, but like a normal object.
 But that’s only one example.

 An additional light source also helps when you’re shooting, say, a wine bottle with a label on the front.

-6. Why Lenses With a Long Focal Length Work Best
+6. Use a Long Focal Length to Make Shooting Easier

 Second, you can use a smaller background.
 Lenses with long focal lengths compress the space in a way that the camera sees less space behind the subject.

-7. Clean the Glasses to Avoid Smudges and Smears
+7. Clean the Glass to Avoid Smudges and Smears

-That must go without saying but clean every glass surface really well.
+That must go without saying but clean every glass surface very well.
 Any dirt and fingerprints on the glass will be visible in the image.

 This may seem trivial, but holding the glass to the light and checking if it’s clean saves ages of post-processing.

 A quick note about using gloves.
-Some photographers highly recommend them, other say that gloves leave more dust particles.
+Some photographers recommend them, others say that gloves leave more dust particles.

 But if you prefer working with gloves, pay attention to their quality.
-Make sure they leave no fibre and other unwanted particles.
+Make sure they leave no fiber and other unwanted particles.